rwf93/Starbound/README.md

 <h1><img src=https://images.weserv.nl/?url=https://github.com/rwf93/starbound/blob/master/logo.png?raw=true?v=4&h=24&w=24&fit=cover&mask=circle&maxage=7d>Starbound</h1>

 A somewhat comprehensive guide on how to build the game from source.
+This might contain modifications to the source code that make it not interoperable with the base game.

 ## Build Instructions:
 ### Windows x86_64